DrIllness/nano-dalvik/readme.txt

 Idea
-Minimalistic stack-based VM for executing assembly-like code.
+Minimalistic stack-based VM for executing assembly-like code on Android.
 First implementation is in Kotlin, but plans are to implement same VM in C/C++, utilizing JNI.

 Fibonacci number example:
 // 7th fibonacci number